pytest-dev/pytest-html/docs/user_guide.rst

 The generated table will be sorted alphabetically unless the metadata is a :code:`collections.OrderedDict`.

-It is also possible to redact variables from the environment table.
-Redacted variables will have their keys displayed, but their values grayed out.
+It is possible to redact variables from the environment table.
+Redacted variables will have their names displayed, but their values grayed out.
 This can be achieved by setting :code:`environment_table_redact_list` in your INI configuration file (e.g.: :code:`pytest.ini`).
 :code:`environment_table_redact_list` is a :code:`linelist` of regexes.
-Any environment table key that matches a regex in this list has its value redacted.
+Any environment table variable that matches a regex in this list has its value redacted.

-For example, the below will redact all environment table values whose keys match the regexes :code:`^foo$`, :code:`.*redact.*`, or :code:`bar`:
+For example, the following will redact all environment table variables that match the regexes :code:`^foo$`, :code:`.*redact.*`, or :code:`bar`:

 .. code-block:: ini